Mount Royal Cemetery: War Graves section

 The cemetery contains 459 war graves of Commonwealth service personnel, 276 from World War I and 183 from World War II, most of which form two War Plots in Section G. A Cross of Sacrifice stands on the boundary with Notre-Dame-des-Neiges Cemetery.

 Military graves at Mount Royal did not take significance until World War I, when Canada lost over 60 000 soldiers.
-After this event, the population of the city started looking toward public memory more seriously, and gave an entire section to war veterans and fallen soldiers.
+After this event, the population of the city started taking public memory more seriously, and gave an entire section of the cemetery to war veterans and fallen soldiers.

 Notable interments

-A few of the prominent people interred in the cemetery are:
+Prominent people interred in the cemetery include the following: